max-scw/MinimalImageInferenceService/README.md

 If you want to use bare Python (without a container engine), I recommend using Python 3.11 (or later).
 Set up a virtual environment installing all requirements: [Backend > requirements.txt](Backend%2Frequirements.txt), [Frontend > requirements.txt](Frontend%2Frequirements.txt), and [Inference > requirements.txt](Inference%2Frequirements.txt).

 ````shell
 python venv .venv  # create virtual environment
 source ./.venv/bin/activate  # activate virtual environment (linux)
 pip install -r Backend/requirements.txt -r Frontend/requirements.txt -r Inference/requirements.txt  # install requirements
 ````

 Now you have a virtual environment (i.e. all Python-packages are stored to the hidden folder .venv in this directory.)

-Start the fastAPI-based servers just by executing the *main.py* files; for the streamlit-based Frontend call `streamlit run app.py` in [Frontend](Frontend).
+Start the fastAPI-based servers just by executing the *main.py* files; for the streamlit-based Frontend call `streamlit run app.py` in [Frontend](Frontend) in separate consoles.
+Note that you will certainly have to copy some shared files an packages to the sub-folders in order to start all servers without a container engine.

 ## Docker